angular/angular/src/lib/sort/sort.md

 By default, a sort header starts its sorting at `asc` and then `desc`.
 Triggering the sort header after `desc` will remove sorting.

 To reverse the sort order for all headers, set the `matSortStart` to `desc` on the `matSort` directive.
 To reverse the order only for a specific header, set the `start` input only on the header instead.

 To prevent the user from clearing the sort sort state from an already sorted column, set `matSortDisableClear` to `true` on the `matSort` to affect all headers, or set `disableClear` to `true` on a specific header.

+#### Disabling sorting

+If you want to prevent the user from changing the sorting order of any column, you can use the `matSortDisabled` binding on the `mat-sort`, or the `disabled` on an single `mat-sort-header`.

 #### Using sort with the mat-table